visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 .. figure:: images/var_quadvar3d.png
   :scale: 40%

-  Zone centered variable in 3D and a node-centered varaible in 3D (shown with a partially transparent plot)
+  Zone-centered variable in 3D and a node-centered varaible in 3D (shown with a partially transparent plot)

 Example for writing variables on a 3D mesh: